Parasites in Quail in the Rolling Plains Ecoregion of West Texas: Leadership of the Wildlife Toxicology Laboratory

 As the story of these parasites continues to unfold, phylogenetic studies conducted by WTL will contribute to our understanding of the potential effects these parasites may have on bobwhite.
 These studies have revealed that the muscle worm is closely related to Wuchereria bancrofti (78%), a roundworm that causes lymphatic filariasis in humans and is known to increase susceptibility to other infections (Kalyanasundaram et al. 2018a).
 In addition, the eyeworm is closely related to the central African human eyeworm, Loa loa (96% at the genomic level) and the European/eastern Asian human and carnivore eyeworm, Thelazia callipaeda (92%) (Kalyanasundaram et al. 2018c).
 Both eyeworms reportedly cause severe visual impairment and inflammation in the eyes of their hosts, which elevates our concern for the quail eyeworm.
 Furthermore, the caecal worm is more than 90% related to the ascarid, or roundworm, of dogs and cats (Kalyanasundaram et al. 2017).
 We have also begun evaluating the impacts of these parasites on the immune system of bobwhite.
 The preliminary study evaluated changes in 6 immune response genes when bobwhite were challenged with eyeworm and caecal worm glycoproteins, in which there was a measurable immune reaction (Kalyanasundaram et al. 2019b).
 For future work, housekeeping genes are being further evaluated to better understand the immune response across several tissues (Kalyanasundaram et al. 2021), as well as identifying additional genes.

-As all of us that have hunting dogs know, regular treatment for ascarids is necessary to maintain their performance and prevent death.
-Should we not have similar concerns then for a highly related worm, the quail caecal worm?
-While there are abundant treatment options for parasites infecting cats and dogs, there are no options for wild quail.
-However, we are well on our way to developing a solution for these parasitic infections in wild quail and are working closely with the Food and Drug Administration (FDA).
-We are contributing data to support FDA-requested scientific information to register a suitable treatment for parasite infection in wild northern bobwhite quail.
-Although the results to date have been very promising, all of this takes time and extensive research in both the laboratory and the field.
+As all of us that have hunting dogs know, regular treatment for ascarids in necessary to maintain their performance and prevent death.
+Should we not have similar concerns then for a highly related work, the quail caecal worm: While there are abundant treatment options for parasites infecting cats and dogs, there are no options for wild quail.
+However, we are well on our way to development a solution for these parasitic infections in wild quail and have worked closely with the US Food and Drug Administration (FDA).
+We have contributed data to support FDA-requested scientific information to register a suitable treatment for parasitic infection in wild northern bobwhite quail.
+Although the results to date have been very promising, all this has taken time and extensive research in both the laboratory and the field.
+The hard work by the WTL has paid off as FDA formally registered our medicated feed treatment of parasites in wild quail on May 23, 2024.

 Dr. Ron Kendall